 Research Interests - Mobile Systems and Applications, Middleware, ICT for Development.

-Brief Bio - Pushpendra Singh is an Associate Professor at Indraprastha Institute of Information Technology (IIIT-D), New Delhi.
+Brief Bio - Pushpendra Singh is a Professor at Indraprastha Institute of Information Technology (IIIT-D), New Delhi.
 He completed his PhD.
 In 2004 from Inria-Rennes, France in the area of mobile computing.
 He worked at Portsmouth University, Newcastle University, and Inria-Rocquencourt before IIIT-D. His primary research interest areas are mobile systems and applications, middleware, and ICT for Development.
 His work has been successfully transferred to Industry in the past leading to creation of start-ups and new products.
 His research is funded by DEiTY, ITRA, DST, DRDO, CEFIPRA etc. His work has been deployed in the field for various projects including in projects related to national schemes such as NRHM (National Rural Health Mission) and NREGS (National Rural Employment Guarantee Scheme).
 Pushpendra Singh has also been appointed Nodal Officer by Govt. of NCT, Delhi for running 181-Women-in-distress helpline.
 All the software for the helpline has been developed by the team of Pushpendra.
 Pushpendra Singh is also the Associate Dean (IRD), where he looks after the Innovation, Research, and Development activities of IIIT-Delhi.

 Research Interests - Program Analysis, Software Security, Automatic Program Repair, Program Comprehension, Specification Mining, Wireless Sensor Networks.

-Brief Bio - Rahul Purandare is an Assistant Professor in the department of Computer Science and Engineering at the Indraprastha Institute of Information Technology Delhi (IIITD).
+Brief Bio - Rahul Purandare is an Associate Professor in the department of Computer Science and Engineering at the Indraprastha Institute of Information Technology Delhi (IIITD).
 He received his Ph.D. in Computer Science from the University of Nebraska - Lincoln in 2011.
 Before that he worked with Tech Mahindra (India) and with British Telecom (U.K.) from 1996 to 2006 in various capacities as a software engineer, a project leader and a senior consultant.
 From 2011 to 2013 he worked at the University of Nebraska - Lincoln as a postdoctoral researcher where he conducted research on the analysis of robotic systems and runtime monitoring of resource constrained systems.
 His research has appeared in the proceedings of several reputed conferences including OOPSLA, ICSE, ISSTA, ASE, PEPM, and RV.
 He has received the ACM distinguished research paper award for the work which was presented at ISSTA 2013.

 Research Interests - Geometric Computer Vision, Semi-supervised learning, Robust methods, Scene understanding.